matthew-vance/.dotfiles/README.md

 ## Local config

-A `local.zsh` file can be placed in the `zsh` directory to add local shell config.
+A `.local.zsh` file can be placed in the `zsh` directory to add local shell config.